PCR2: a guide

 Over 4,000 people have already come forward to the Truth Project.

-Listening to your experiences and suggestions helps us recommend changes to protect children from abuse, now and in the future.
+Listening to your experiences and suggestions helps us recommend changes to protect children and from abuse, now and in the future.

 I want to raise a concern – what should I do?

 Anybody who would like to give information or make disclosures about church-related abuse is asked to email the Diocesan Safeguarding Team can be contacted via 020 3837 1224 or email@example.com